Raw Travisher Instructions

 STEPS FOR FINISHING YOUR TRAVISHER

-(Steps necessary for a working tool are in bold, the others are for aesthetics.)
+(Steps necessary for a working tool are in bold, the others are for aesthetics.
+Please note: the brass-alloy sole contains lead, so wear dust protection when cutting)

 1. File, rasp, spokeshave, and/or sand all surfaces.
 A belt sander works well for the back of the tool.
-I start with 80 grit on a 3” spindle sander for the other surfaces, correcting shapes as I go and making things smooth and symmetrical.
+For the other surfaces, I start with 80 grit on a 3” spindle sander, correcting shapes as I go and making things smooth and symmetrical.

 2. Round front edge of brass slightly with a file or sandpaper.
-This will keep that front edge sliding smoothly as you use the tool.
+This will keep the front edge sliding smoothly as you use the tool.

 3. Remove blade and clean up router marks on the brass.
-I use a combo of triangular file, needle file, and 220 grit sandpaper.
+I use triangular files, needle files, and 220 grit sandpaper.
 The goal is to blend the router-cut contours without changing them too much.
-Be careful not to lose too much height from both ends of the brass as that part shields the corners of the blade.
+Be careful not to lower the ends of the brass as that part shields the corners of the blade, preventing them from cutting (which could cause the shavings to jam).
 Soften sharp edges at the ends.
 Finish brass with 320 grit.

 6. Finish sanding the body of tool by hand with 220 grit, softening all sharp edges except for the chamfers from step 5.

-7. Brush or spray tool with 2-3 coats of shellac, and cure overnight.
+7. Brush or spray travisher with 2-3 coats of shellac, and cure overnight.
 Re-sand with 320 grit, removing shellac from brass.
 Wax and buff.
+Or use your preferred finish.

 8. Polish flat surfaces of blade on a burnishing wheel.
-I also soften the edges on the ends and top back of blade.
+I also soften the corners, being careful not to round the edge.

 9. Sharpen the edge.
-There are options here.
 I hollow-grind the bevel to make honing easier.
-Thiscan be freehanded on a grinder wheel with a toolrest by screwing the blade to a concave holding-block.
+This can be freehanded on a grinder wheel with a toolrest by screwing the blade to a concave holding-block.
 There’s a video demonstrating this on the travisher page of our website.
-However, a flat bevel can also be sharpened.
+Or the existing flat bevel can be sharpened as is.

 10. Hone the edge.
 I use red and blue Eze-Lap diamond tabs.
-(See sharpening notes on “Using a Travisher” insert (also on website).
-It is important that the back of the blade not become convex during sharpening or tool control will suffer.
+(See sharpening notes on “Using a Travisher” insert – also on website).
+It is important that the back of the blade not become convex during sharpening or control of the tool will suffer.

-11. Position the blade back in place and check that the corners of the blade do not protrude above the sole.
-If they do, I just dull the front corners of the blade on the burnishing wheel so they will not catch and make unwanted marks.
+11. Replace the blade and check that its corners do not protrude above or beyond the sole.
+If they do, I just dull the front corners of the blade on the de-burring wheel so they will not catch and make unwanted marks.
 I also polish the blade screw tops.

 Written by Seth Elliott ~Toolmaker